DHTMLX/gantt-docs/data/desktop/checkbox.md

 ];
 ~~~

-- Set the label for the section:
+- Set a label for the section:

 ~~~js
 gantt.locale.labels.section_split = "Display";